Lateephah/Loan-Default-Risk-Predictor-Micro-Lenders-POS-Agents-Nigeria-/README.md

 **Known limitation, stated plainly:** this is synthetic data.
-Model performance and feature importances reflect the logic used to generate it, not verified real-world Nigerian lending outcomes — an appropriate approach for a technique-focused capstone where no real dataset can exist publicly, but not a substitute for validation on real lender data.
+Model performance and feature importances reflect the logic used to generate it, not verified real-world Nigerian lending outcomes, an appropriate approach for a technique-focused capstone where no real dataset can exist publicly, but not a substitute for validation on real lender data.

 ## Methodology

-1. **Preprocessing** — numeric features median-imputed and scaled; categorical features mode-imputed and one-hot encoded; binary flags passed through.
+1. **Preprocessing** : numeric features median-imputed and scaled; categorical features mode-imputed and one-hot encoded; binary flags passed through.
 Wrapped in a `ColumnTransformer` inside a single `Pipeline` per model, so preprocessing is applied identically at train and inference time.
-2. **Class imbalance handling** — the dataset has a ~15% default rate.
+2. **Class imbalance handling** : the dataset has a ~15% default rate.
 Three strategies were compared rather than assumed:
    - **Baseline** — no adjustment
    - **Class weighting** — `class_weight='balanced'` / `scale_pos_weight`
-   - **SMOTE** — synthetic minority oversampling, applied inside an `imblearn` pipeline to avoid test-set leakage
+   - **SMOTE**: synthetic minority oversampling, applied inside an `imblearn` pipeline to avoid test-set leakage
-3. **Models** — Logistic Regression, Random Forest, XGBoost, each run under all three strategies above (9 total variants), evaluated on a held-out, stratified test set.
+3. **Models**: Logistic Regression, Random Forest, XGBoost, each run under all three strategies above (9 total variants), evaluated on a held-out, stratified test set.
 4. **Explainability** — feature importance for every model; risk-scoring functions return a plain-language risk band alongside the probability.